#

 Markdown configuration options.

-is emitted to HTML markup), unless a line contains 2+ spaces before a line break. - in
+• in soft mode, regular line breaks are processed as soft breaks (no <br /> is emitted to HTML markup), unless a line contains 2+ spaces before a line break.

-mode, regular line breaks are always emitted as<br />
+• in hard mode, regular line breaks are always emitted as <br /> HTML elements.

 markdown: